 Attend At Least One Industry Trade Show

-If you have never attended a show like Blog World Expo or Affiliate Summit, then make 2012 the year you attend at least one industry show.
-Not only will you learn a lot, but you’ll also meet many interesting people and form many new friendships that will greatly help you down the road.
+If you have never attended a show like New Media Expo or Affiliate Summit, then make 2013 the year you attend at least one industry show.
+Not only will you learn a lot, but you’ll also meet many interesting people and form many new friendships that will help you down the road.